emustudio/emustudio.github.io/_documentation/user/_doc/zxspectrum48k/automation.md

 non-interactive mode.

 In the interactive mode, the ZX Spectrum display window and audio tape player are shown automatically, allowing the user to interact with the emulated computer.
+If any automation events are configured, they are executed.

 In the non-interactive mode (`--no-gui` flag set in the command line), no GUI windows are shown.
 The emulation runs "headless" — there is no display output, no keyboard input, and no audio.
 This mode is useful for automated testing